smart4solutions/apex_oauth/README.md

 - sequences
 - etc...

-##Install into an existing application
+##install into an existing application
 1. as sys: login into your database and execute the "grant_as_sysdba.sql" script.
 It will grant execute on the sys_http package to your parsing schema
 2. in apex, login into your workspace
 3. within the SQL Workshop: